Australian Open players fry as Melbourne heatwave continues

 Whole rows of seats exposed to the sun remained empty at the stadiums as fans draped in wet towels retreated to shady spots around Melbourne Park.

-Relief was at hand, however, with a cool change blowing over the city and the temperature expected to fall back below 30 by the evening.
+Relief arrived with a cool change that blew over the city late in the afternoon and pushed the temperature back down.